Eamoned/Getting-and-Cleaning-Data-Project/CodeBook.md

 The main datasets applicable to this project include the following.
 Note that other datasets (such as “Inertial Signals” datasets) were not required for the purpose of this project.

 The x_train and y_train datasets contains the measurements for the different features:<br/>
-train/X_train.txt: Training consisting of values for the ‘feature’ measurements.<br/>
+train/X_train.txt: Training set consisting of values for the ‘feature’ measurements.<br/>
-  Data frame; 561 number Variables; 7352 obs.
+<space>Data frame; 561 number Variables; 7352 obs.
 No NAs

-test/X_test.txt: Test set Training consisting of values for the ‘feature’ measurements.<br/>
+test/X_test.txt: Test set consisting of values for the ‘feature’ measurements.<br/>
-  Data frame; 561 number Variables; 2949 obs.
+<space>Data frame; 561 number Variables; 2949 obs.
 No NAs